pypmc/pypmc/doc/user_guide.rst

 Component density
 ~~~~~~~~~~~~~~~~~

-The two densities --- Gauss and student's t --- supported by pypmc
+The two densities --- Gauss and Student's t --- supported by pypmc
 come in two variants whose methods have identical names but differ in
 their arguments.
 The standard classes are
 :class:`~pypmc.density.gauss.Gauss` and